Papers

 Ekstrom, P.D. & Lai, C.K.
 (2022).
 A good person shouldn’t feel this way: Moralized attitudes, identity, and self-esteem.
 Collabra: Psychology, 8: 36344.

 Ekstrom, P.D., Le Forestier, J. M, & Lai, C.K.
 (2022).
-Racial disparities in police traffic stops are related to county-level racial attitudes.
+Racial demographics explain the link between racial disparities in traffic stops and county-level racial attitudes.
 Psychological Science.

 Lisnek, J., Wilkins, C., Wilson, M., & Ekstrom, P.D.
 (2022).
 Backlash against the #MeToo movement: How women’s voice causes men to feel victimized.